-6.3.
+5.3.
 The example of the analytical facilities

-The analytical facilities represent a largely underexploited pool for European industry.
+The analytical facilities represent an underexploited pool for European industry.
 Both industrial suppliers and users, and the research facilities would benefit from standardised collaboration procedures.
-To enhance interactions with industry, the FP7 Integrated Activities CALIPSO (light sources) and NMI3 (neutron and muon sources) have set up a pan-European Industrial Advisory Board in addition to organising joint networking activities with industries both as users and instrumentation suppliers (see text box).
-This type of network brings together on one side representatives of the RIs (industry liaison and purchasing officers, etc.) and on the other side (carefully selected) experienced representatives from industry.
+To enhance interactions with industry, the EU-funded Integrated Activities CALIPSOplus (accelerator-based light sources) and NMI3 (neutron and muon sources) have set up a pan-European Industrial Advisory Board in addition to organising joint networking activities with industries both as users and instrumentation suppliers (see the BOX 17).
+Another example showing how to make integrated access to nanolabs and LSFs user-friendly and attractive is provided by the EU-funded Integrated Activities NFFA-Europe for nanoscience (see the BOX 18).

+This type of networks brings together on one side representatives of the RIs - industry liaison and purchasing officers, etc. - and on the other side (carefully selected) experienced representatives from industry.